 - Displaced intra-articular fractures require internal fixation.

-- Parker MJ, Gurusamy K; Internal fixation versus arthroplasty for intracapsular proximal femoral Cochrane Database Syst Rev. 2006 Oct 18;(4):CD001708.
+Parker MJ, Gurusamy K; Internal fixation versus arthroplasty for intracapsular proximal femoral fractures in adults.
+Cochrane Database Syst Rev. 2006 Oct 18(4):CD001708.